 No surface can be made perfectly flat.
 Right?
 It’s next to impossible to make a perfectly flat surface.
-We have to have some tolerance on how flat a surface should be.
+We have to have some tolerance for how flat a surface should be.
 That tolerance is called flatness tolerance.
 Let’s learn more about flatness tolerance in this article.

 What Is Flatness Tolerance?

-When flatness tolerance is specified on top of any dimensional tolerance, then the flatness tolerance is always less then than the dimensional tolerance.
+When flatness tolerance is specified on top of any dimensional tolerance, then the flatness tolerance is always less than the dimensional tolerance.

 Must Read: GD&T symbols with examples

 The flatness tolerance zone consists of two parallel planes that create the boundary within which all specified surface points should lie.

 Flatness Tolerance Drawing Callout

 Flatness can be specified with or without MMC or LMC modifiers.
 Below are two examples that show how the flatness tolerance symbol is specified with and without MMC.

 The flatness of a surface can be measured by simply placing the part surface on a granite slab and running a height gauge over it.
 For accurate measurements, CMMs are the best.
 Please note that you have to measure points all along the surface as it’s a 3D measurement and not a 2D measurement like straightness.

 You may like to read: What is profile tolerance?
 Definition with examples